aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/handle-uncompressed-image-stream-object-psd/_index.md

 At this point, `ms` contains the full binary representation of the uncompressed PSD.

-## Step 6: Reset the Output Stream
+## Step 6: reset the output stream
 After writing, the stream’s internal pointer sits at the end.
 Resetting it rewinds the stream so you can read from the beginning.

 ```java